mohammed1916/gazalcapital/README.md

 # GAZAL CAPITAL

 A website for startup company, Gazal Capital.
-Built using ReactJS in javascript styled partially with MUI and tailwindcss.
+Built using ReactJS based framework: NextJS, in javascript styled partially with MUI and tailwindcss.

 ## Deployed Application